 Patrons may request the reproduction of materials in accordance with the policies described below.
 Patrons may also use personal cameras to take research images from collections at no charge.
 All duplication requests should be made by completing the Duplication Request form.
-Duplication fees may apply (see fee schedule).

 All reproductions, except for those made by digital camera or other approved means, will be made by Special Collections Research Center staff.
 Special Collections provides exact reproductions of original material with no or limited editing.

 Reproduction is a privilege and not a service that will be rendered on demand.
 The physical condition of the items involved, the number of items requested, donor restrictions, or the intended use by the researcher determines whether or not permission is granted.
 The Special Collections Research Center reserves the right to refuse a duplication request if, in its judgment, fulfillment of the order would violate copyright law or damage the materials.
 We will not duplicate an entire folder or collection, or more than 10% or one chapter per publication, unless it is in the public domain.

 - Scans of collection materials are available based on staff time, condition of items, and intended usage.
 Off-Site Researchers should contact us at email@example.com or 828-262-4041 to discuss their requests.

 - Audio and video requests The Special Collections Research Center does not duplicate any commercially-produced audio or video material due to copyright restrictions.

 Researchers who wish to use a personal camera to photograph materials will be required to sign the following agreement:

 Researchers may use hand-held cameras to photograph materials as long as they:

 - do not disturb other researchers

 - agree to handle materials as outlined in the Researcher Registration agreement, and